OUTREACH

 Get Involved

-ISC hosts workshops and events with national and international participants, resulting in publications addressing the science and policy of invasions.
-ISC work has connected graduate students and the broader Virginia Tech community with leading professionals in invasion management, advocacy, and media opportunities.
+The ISC hosts workshops and events with national and international participants, resulting in publications addressing the science and policy of invasions.
+Collaborative work has connected graduate students and the broader Virginia Tech community with leading professionals in invasion management, advocacy, and media opportunities.

-• 2018 – Biological Invasions: Confronting a Crisis, Blacksburg VA
+• 2018 – Biological Invasions: Confronting a Crisis Workshop

-• 2019 – Devising Seminar on the Science and Policy of Biological Invasions, Richmond VA
+• 2019 – Devising Seminar on the Science and Policy of Biological Invasions

-• 2023 – Virginia Tech Summit on Invasive Species, Blacksburg VA
+• 2023 – Virginia Tech Summit on Invasive Species

 Courses